 Day 10 – Gusar to Baku

 Help us put hiking on the map in Azerbaijan.

-We have worked with local guides to chart the first sections of the TCT across Azerbaijan.
+Over the past 2 years, we have worked with local guides and volunteers to map the historical trails forming the first sections of the TCT across Azerbaijan.
 Now, we are excited to share them with you.

 As with all of our fundraising treks, 100% of the profits go back into our work in the local area, helping ensure the future of this world-class long distance trail.

 Get ready to discover all that Guba and Gusar have to offer while you travel by foot from village to village.

 Our itinerary is very active.
 We’ll be hiking almost every day, and a few of the days are long.
 But you’ll have a delicious home-cooked meal and a cozy bed at the end of each day.
 We will be staying in family run guesthouses in the mountains, and we’ll have a car, so we don’t have to carry all our stuff.
 Read the itinerary below for more information about distances and elevation gain.
 If you are wondering about the difficulty of the hikes or the fitness level required, feel free to send us an email at [email protected].